edwcmiller3/advent-of-code/README.md

-## advent-of-code-2021
+## advent-of-code
-Repo to track my participation in the 2021 [Advent of Code](https://adventofcode.com/)
+Repo to track my participation in the [Advent of Code](https://adventofcode.com/)

-Trying to learn functional programming concepts using Python 3.10
+2021: Trying to learn functional programming concepts using Python 3.10